BlackRock: 1988–1999

-BlackRock was founded in 1988 by Larry Fink, Robert S. Kapito, Susan Wagner, Barbara Novick, Ben Golub, Hugh Frater, Ralph Schlosstein, and Keith Anderson to provide institutional clients with asset management services from a risk-management perspective.
+BlackRock was founded in 1988 by Larry Fink, Robert S. Kapito, Susan Wagner, Barbara Novick, Bennett Golub, Hugh Frater, Ralph Schlosstein, and Keith Anderson to provide institutional clients with asset management services from a risk-management perspective.
 Fink, Kapito, Golub, and Novick had worked together at First Boston, where Fink and his team were pioneers in the mortgage-backed securities market in the United States.
-During Fink's tenure, he had lost $90 million as head of First Boston.
+During Fink's tenure, he had lost $90 million as co-head of First Boston’s Fixed Income Division.
 That experience was the motivation to develop what he and the others considered excellent risk management and fiduciary practices.
 Initially, Fink sought funding (for initial operating capital) from Peter Peterson of The Blackstone Group, who believed in Fink's vision of a firm devoted to risk management.
 Peterson called it Blackstone Financial Management.
 In exchange for a 50% stake in the bond business, Blackstone initially gave Fink and his team a $5 million credit line.
 Within months, the business had turned profitable, and by 1989 the group's assets had quadrupled to $2.7 billion.
 The proportion of the stake Blackstone owned also fell to 40%, compared to Fink's staff.

 By 1992, Blackstone had a stake of about 36% in the company, and Stephen A. Schwarzman and Fink were considering selling shares to the public.
 The firm adopted the name BlackRock, and was managing $17 billion in assets by the end of the year.
 At the end of 1994, BlackRock was managing $53 billion.
 In 1994, Schwarzman and Fink had an internal dispute over methods of compensation and equity.
 Fink wanted to share equity with new hires, to lure talent from banks, but Schwarzman did not want to further lower Blackstone's stake.
 They agreed to part ways, and Schwarzman sold BlackRock, a decision he later called a "heroic mistake".

 In June 1994, Blackstone sold a mortgage-securities unit with $23 billion in assets to PNC Financial Services for $240 million.
 The unit had traded mortgages and other fixed-income assets, and during the sales process it changed its name from Blackstone Financial Management to BlackRock Financial Management.
 Schwarzman remained with Blackstone, while Fink became chairman and CEO of BlackRock.